-GPS tracking software stands to change the traditional role of fleet managers.
+Fleet manager software stands to change the traditional role of fleet managers.
 The new applicant pool fleet businesses are considering involve candidates with knowledge and experience in data analytics and Information Technology (IT).
 The “people skills” associated with a conventional fleet manager has moved to the human resources department.

 The new art and science of fleet management rests on filtering through data to decide which metrics to use to make business decision.